-We deliver innovative care, treatment, and education focused on restorative relationships so that vulnerable youth believe in their worth, heal and build the skills for success.
+We foster restorative relationships and deliver innovative care, treatment, and education so that vulnerable youth and families believe in their worth, heal and build the skills for success.

-All children, families and communities achieve success through learning and restorative relationships that promote personal, professional and family well-being.
+All children, families and communities achieve success through continuous learning and relationships that promote personal, professional and family well-being.

 In 1883, five Sisters of the Good Shepherd arrived in downtown Detroit to the Ward Mansion on Fort Street to establish their first home.
 The industrial revolution left thousands of young girls and women behind, most of them living and working in desperate conditions.
 By the turn of the century, 33 Sisters were caring for more than 200 girls and young women.